-- 15. A person making a return under clause 4.9 of this Code must disclose: - a the name and address of each corporation in which they had an interest or held a position (whether remunerated or not) on the return date, and - b the name and address of each corporation in which they had an interest or held a position in the period since 30 June of the previous financial year, and - c the nature of the interest, or the position held, in each of the corporations, and - d a description of the principal objects (if any) of each of the corporations, except in the case of a listed company. - An interest in, or a position held in, a corporation need not be disclosed if the corporation is: - a formed for the purpose of providing recreation or amusement, or for promoting commerce, industry, art, science, religion or charity, or for any other community purpose, and - b required to apply its profits or other income in promoting its objects, and - c prohibited from paying any dividend to its members. - 17.
-An interest in a corporation need not be disclosed if the interest is a beneficial interest in shares in a company that does not exceed 10 per cent of the voting rights in the company. - 18.
-An interest or a position in a corporation need not be disclosed if the person ceased to hold the interest or position prior to becoming a Councillor.
+- 16. A person making a return under clause 4.9 of this Code must disclose: - a) the name and address of each corporation in which they had an interest or held a position (whether remunerated or not) on the return date, and - b) the name and address of each corporation in which they had an interest or held a position in the period since 30 June of the previous financial year, and - c) the nature of the interest, or the position held, in each of the corporations, and - d) a description of the principal objects (if any) of each of the corporations, except in the case of a listed company. - 17.
+An interest in, or a position held in, a corporation need not be disclosed if the corporation is: - a) formed for the purpose of providing recreation or amusement, or for promoting commerce, industry, art, science, religion or charity, or for any other community purpose, and - b) required to apply its profits or other income in promoting its objects, and - c) prohibited from paying any dividend to its members. - 18.
+An interest in a corporation need not be disclosed if the interest is a beneficial interest in shares in a company that does not exceed 10 per cent of the voting rights in the company. - An interest or a position in a corporation need not be disclosed if the person ceased to hold the interest or position prior to becoming a Councillor.

-Interests as a property developer or a close associate of a property developer close associate, in relation to a corporation or an individual, has the same meaning as it has in section 53 of the Electoral Funding Act 2018.
+Interests as a property developer or a close associate of a property developer close associate, in relation to a corporation or an individual, has the same meaning as it has in section 53 of the Electoral Funding Act 2018. property developer has the same meaning as it has in Division 7 of Part 3 of the Electoral Funding Act 2018.

-- 19. A person making a return under clause 4.9 of this Code must disclose whether they were a property developer, or a close associate of a corporation that, or an individual who, is a property developer, on the return date. - 20.
+- 20. A person making a return under clause 4.9 of this Code must disclose whether they were a property developer, or a close associate of a corporation that, or an individual who, is a property developer, on the return date. - 21.
 For the purposes of clause 19 of this schedule: